satishbabu/spring-cloud-calculator/README.md

 ## Development Plan

 I plan to build it in layers using git branches.
 Imagine onion and the initial version will be core and every layer will add small functionality

+## Tie things together using RestClient
+Visti http://localhost:8080/calculatePrice/intl/100 to get the price for 100 intl stocks.
+The url is of the format http://localhost:8080/calculatePrice/{symbol}/{quantity}